nakib/thirdorder-fork/README.md

 thirdorder_espresso.py unitcell.in sow na nb nc cutoff[nm/-integer] supercell_template.in
 ```

 Please see the above description for VASP for the explanation of the parameters na, nb, nc, and cutoff.
-For the present example, we execute:
+For the present InAs example, we execute:

 ```
-thirdorder_espresso.py InAs.in sow 4 4 4 -3 InAs_s.in
+thirdorder_espresso.py InAs.in sow 4 4 4 -3 InAs_sc.in
 ```
 The command creates a file called BASE.InAs_sc.in with the undisplaced supercell coordinates and 144 files with names following the pattern DISP.InAs_sc.in.NNN The DISP files should be executed with QE.
 This step is completely system-dependent, but some practical suggestions can be found from the VASP example above.